mia-z/spotty-api/README.md

 <p align="center">Simple wrapper around calls to the Spotify REST API, using the fetch API under the hood.</p>

-<p align="center">More information on the endpoints used can be found [here](/https://developer.spotify.com/documentation/web-api/reference/#/) on Spotify's developer portal</p>
+<div markdown="1" align="center">More information on the endpoints used can be found [here](/https://developer.spotify.com/documentation/web-api/reference/#/) on Spotify's developer portal</div>

 ---